-The project involved a renovation of a 130m2 apartment from the 50s and its conversion to a contemporary residential flat.
-It was used for years as an office space and due to the lack of maintenance, the interior was in very bad condition.
-In later times it was used mainly as storage space.
+The project involved the renovation of a 130m2 apartment built in the 1950s and its conversion into a contemporary residential flat.
+The place had been used as an office space before it was abandoned.
+Due to the lack of maintenance over the years the interior space was in a very bad condition.

-The selected color palette reflects a concept towards a contemporary style with mainly white and light colored shades.
-All the interior walls, except of the ones in the kitchen, are painted white, while elements like the fireplace are painted in a light grey shade.
-However, the doors and the windows’ interior parts are painted in a dark blue shade to provide contrast.
-The kitchen, its walls, ceiling, floor and cabinets are all painted in a green shaded color, purposefully to create an effect like a colorful drop in a white scenery.
-The shelf unit opposite the cabinets is made with copper and polished artificial wood boards - a unique construction especially designed for the needs of the project.
+The selected color palette of mainly white and light colored shades reflects a rather contemporary style.
+All the interior walls, except for the ones in the kitchen, are painted white while elements such as the fireplace are painted in a light grey shade.
+The doors and interior parts of windows are painted dark blue to provide contrast.
+The kitchen walls, ceiling, floor and cabinets are all painted in a green shade, resembling a colorful drop in a white scenery.
+The shelf unit opposite the cabinets is made of copper and polished artificial wood boards.
+This was a unique construction especially designed for the needs of the project.

 The furnishings are largely based on mid-century modern design trends as we wanted to create a connection with this time period.
 We restored and placed some authentic Cypriot furniture of the 1950s/60s and merged them with our own designs.
 The dining table features an original and special Formica melamine sheet that was widely used in Cyprus at the time while the accompanying chair type, which is still popular today, could be found in many urban houses.
 Copper is widely used in the interior.
 Besides the custom designed sideboard, bookcases and coffee table, all the lights in the house are also made of copper pipes.
 The use of this material adds an industrial style but in a rather subtle way that not cancel out the appointed style.
 Some essential house accessories were also custom designed by our team.